techiejd/ether-wallet-flutter/README.md

 ## Ethereum wallet using an [ERC-20](https://en.wikipedia.org/wiki/ERC-20) smart contract.

 A digital wallet app, developed in dart language and flutter framework.
-The idea is to help developers to understand how to build dApps using blockchain and associated technologies.
-This app can transfer tokens from one wallet to another, through an [ERC-20](https://en.wikipedia.org/wiki/ERC-20) Ethereum contract.
+The idea is to test out possible brain wallet configurations.

 ### What's being used